rlofc/vorg/README.md

 ```

 ### Indentation
-Vorg uses 2 spaces to indent items.
+A valid vorg file uses (exactly) 2 spaces to indent items.
 This scheme ensures your files will be readable in any editor.
+This is not a technical constraint.
+It is an aesthetic constraint designed to make sure vorg files are easy to read.

 ### Free Text
 Sections and tasks can contain any number of lines of free text aligned